davebenson/doom4-walkthrough/README.md

 ### Saving Throw

-A possibly useful safeguard in Ultra-Nightmare, but not too useful.
+A possibly useful safeguard in Ultra-Nightmare or Arcade Mode, but otherwise, not too useful.

 # Using this Guide
 Secrets, Field Drones, Argent Cells, Rune Challenges are all written in uppercase at their secret location, with dotted notation where the first number is the mission and the secret is the index of the location in the Dossier Overview/Map page.